cartersocha/derek-vibe/SPEC.md

   - Backstory & Notes section with preserved line breaks that wraps around the infobox for readability
   - List of sessions they participated in with links
 - **Note**: Ability scores (STR, DEX, CON, INT, WIS, CHA) have been removed from the system
+- Characters index includes a compact inline search field beside the create button and renders results in a responsive five-card-wide grid with graceful empty states when no matches are found

 ### Image Management